 UPDATE 6 March 2018: I've started taking Unfair Advantage after reading the book HEAD STRONG by Dave Asprey.
 The book covers details on the importance of our mitochondrial function, avoiding mold (foods, drinks and properties!) and the ketogenic diet.
 I highly recommend you to read his book and check out his product(s).
 You will be amazed!
 In the meantime, this article's top 10 ways to biohack your brain still remains more than relevant today.

 #1 Nootropic Supplement

 Nootropic supplements are legal supplements that improve the physical health of the brain, memory and clarity.
-Nootropics are a shotgun approach towards brain health as different brands concoct their supplements with varying ingredients known to boost brain function.
-Therefore some products may work for you while the others may not.
+There are different brands and manufacturers with varying ingredients.
+Therefore some products may work for you while others may not.
 Ideally, an effective nootropic supplement should contain separate ingredients for:

 - Tissue building and repair (amino acids for the brain)

 - The production or release of neurotransmitters (brain signals)

 - Brain stimulant for attention, clarity and focus

 Neuro-Peak is a natural nootropic supplement which currently ranks #75 in Amazon’s Best Sellers Rank.